Electroweak diboson production in association with a high-mass dijet system in semileptonic final states from $pp$

 Once the tagging jets are identified, the merged selection is applied as the first step in identifying a \Vhad candidate.
 If an event is not selected as merged, then the resolved selection is used.
 The merged regime contributes less than the resolved one to the overall signal efficiency of the EWK process, roughly $30 \%$ of signal events have a boson with a \pT greater than $200$~\GeV, but the lower background contamination results in a contribution to the sensitivity to the EWK process that is competitive with the one of the resolved regime.
 The merged regime sensitivity is instead the leading one for the aQGC samples.
 The \Vhad\ candidates are selected in each of the three lepton channels.
-According to the merged regime selection, events are required to have at least one large-$R$ jet; if more than one is reconstructed, the one with the leading \pt is selected.
-Furthermore, large-$R$ jets overlapping with one of the selected tagging jets are discarded; in the \tlep channel, events with the large-$R$ jet candidate overlapping with one of the two selected leptons, within $\Delta R<0.4$, are also rejected as $Z \rightarrow ee$ candidates can potentially be reconstructed as large-$R$ jets.
+According to the merged regime selection, events are required to have at least one large-$R$ jet; large-$R$ jets overlapping with one of the selected tagging jets are discarded, if there is more than one, the one with the leading \pt is selected as signal jet.
+In the \tlep channel, events with the signal large-$R$ jet overlapping with one of the two selected leptons, within $\Delta R<0.4$, are rejected as $Z \rightarrow ee$ candidates can potentially be reconstructed as large-$R$ jets.

 Two SRs are defined in the merged regime by requirements on the boson tagging, as discussed in Section~\ref{sec:objectreconstruction}.
 The high-purity~(HP) SR comprises events which pass the 50\% boson tagger working point requirement.
 An orthogonal low-purity~(LP) SR is defined with events which fail the high-purity requirement but still pass the 80\% boson tagger working point.
 Both regions are defined without distinguishing between the $W$ and $Z$ hypotheses, requiring that the large-$R$ jet satisfies either $W$ or $Z$ boson tagging.
-The resolved selection events are required to have two small-$R$ signal jets with a dijet invariant mass falling in the $m_{W /Z}$ window: $64 < m_{jj} < 106$~\GeV.
-The tagging jets are excluded from the pool of jets used to identify those candidates; if multiple \Vhad\ candidates are selected, the one with the two leading \pt jets is used.
+In the resolved selection, the tagging jets are excluded from the pool of jets used to identify the signal jets candidates; the remaining two leading \pt small-$R$ jets are labelled as signal jets.
+Events are required to have the dijet invariant mass falling in the $m_{W /Z}$ window: $64 < m_{jj} < 106$~\GeV.
 Out of the jets forming the selected \Vhad\ candidate, the leading-\pt one must have $\pT >40$~\GeV.